laurarnichols/CrossSectionCalculations/Notes/VASPFlagsAndCalculations.md

 * For HSE, cannot do an NSCF calculation because of how the exact exchange is calculated
 * Everything is the same as SCF, except `ICHARG=11`

+### HSE

+You can do relaxations or SCF calculations at the HSE level for better accuracy.
+The mixing parameter should be tuned to match the experimental band gap.
+For detailed notes on hybrid-functional theory and calculations see the [hybrid theory and calculations](hybridTheoryAndCalculations.md) note.